kevinusername/Goof3/README.md

   <td style="word-wrap: break-word;">

 ```
-yeet "OOPSIE WOOPSIE!!
+yack "OOPSIE WOOPSIE!!
 Uwu We made a
 fucky wucky!!
 A wittle fucko boingo!
 The code monkeys at our headquarters
 are working VEWY HAWD to fix this!":